Windows: ssh: Could not resolve hostname: No such host is known

 Windows 11 ssh Could not resolve hostname No such host is known

-What does the error mean?
+What does the error actually mean?

 Windows ssh Could not resolve hostname Name or service not known

-How to correctly connect to an ssh server
+How to correctly connect to an SSH server

 SSH command syntax

-How to correctly connect to an ssh server
+How to correctly connect to an SSH server

-Checking the DNS resolution
+Check the DNS resolution

-Using nslookup or ping
+Use nslookup or ping

 nslookup DNS in CMD Windows 11

-Checking DNS configuration
+Check the DNS configuration

 Pro tip: DNS Servers to Unblock Websites and Possibly Everything

-Checking your network connectivity
+Check your network connectivity

 Restart Router and Modem

-Inspect the “hosts” file in Windows
+Look at the “hosts” file in Windows

 ssh Could not resolve hostname Windows 11